Shiplayer/Android-Dictionary/README.md

 # Android-Dictionary
-Testing application only on S5 (target SDK version 23 and android 5.0)
+Testing application only on S5 (API 21 and android 5.0)